zacernst/python_cypher/README.md

 ## Roadmap and current status

-The roadmap is to get a basic parser written that supports a small subset of Cypher.
-It will be used to generate a list of atomic facts that would have to be satisfied by any results returned from that query (e.g. there is a node with label "Foo", related to another node with label "Bar").
-These atomic facts will be recorded in Python classes which will have methods for testing whether they hold for a particular choice of nodes.
-Finally, we'll add a set of methods for querying NetworkX (and other systems') graphs.
-I think that a module like this will be frightfully useful.
+The roadmap is to get a basic parser written that supports a small subset of Cypher, and build out additional features incrementally.
+As of now, it supports queries involving MATCH, CREATE, RETURN, WHERE, directed edges (which may contain labels), and nodes with class names and nested JSON documents.
+I'm trying to design everything so that it will be perfectly straightforward to design subclasses that will work with arbitrary graph storage schemes other than NetworkX.

 Check the [github wiki](https://github.com/zacernst/python_cypher/wiki) for the project's current status, roadmap, bugs, etc. Sphinx documentation will be available